young frankenstein auditions announced!

-The production team has asked that each auditionee prepare 32 bars of an up-tempo Broadway-style song in the style of the show that best showcases performance skills.
+The production team requests each auditionee prepare 32 bars of a Broadway-style song, preferably that shows your comedic timing and vocal range.
 Please bring sheet music in the appropriate key and be prepared to dance.
 An accompanist will be provided.

 future auditions & info